5203 Assistant Engineer

 2. Possession of a Professional Engineer (PE) license in the field required for each specialty from the California Board of Professional Engineers, Land Surveyors and Geologists.

-Proficiency in construction management software such as Impact, Prolog, or similar
+Proficiency in construction management scheduling software such as Microsoft Project or Primavera.

 How To Apply